 If you’ve ever had your earbuds get wet before, you know how much anxiety and panic occurs when you don’t know how to fix them.
-If you’re worried at all about what to do if your earbuds get wet then we’ve got just the fix to help you.
+If you’re worried about what to do if your earbuds get wet, then we’ve got just the fix to help you.
 No matter which facet of the problem you’re dealing with.

-If your earbuds get wet we recommend not trying to use them immediately.
-Additionally un-pair them from your device if they’re connected via Bluetooth.
-And power them down as soon as you can, so the device does not continue to receive electrical damage.
+If your earbuds get wet, we recommend not trying to use them immediately.
+Additionally, un-pair them from your device if they’re connected via Bluetooth.
+And power them down as soon as possible so the device does not continue to receive electrical damage.

 Finally, you can use an air drier or you may dry your earbuds with a desiccant.
 Make sure to not use your earbuds unless you know they have been completely dried out.

 These are major recommendations.
 However, if you would like to receive more details about what to do if your earbuds get wet, then lets discuss that as well.

 What to Do If Your Earbuds Get Wet?

 Before you do anything while attempting to fix your earbuds after they’ve gotten wet, you need to immediately take them out of whatever source of water they’re placed within.
 If the exposure to water continues, this will cause more significant damage to the internal circuitry of the earbuds.